mohamad-h-alizade/Simulating-the-Dynamic-Response-of-Current-Carrying-MEMS-Devices/README.md

 devices is non-linear.
 This is due to inverse proportional force in the magnetic force of two wires.
-In this short note, we proceed as follow:
+In this project, we proceed as follow:
 i.
 Present the lumped mechanical model of the system ii.
 Drive the steady state equations